sebastianspross/k8s101/README.md

 ```powershell
 kubectl edit deployment <NAME_OF_DEPLOYMENT>
 ```
 In the deployment yaml it says `replicas: 3`.
-Delete the pod to see the self healing mechanism of kubernetes.
-To follow the whole process open another terminal and call `kubectl get pods -w`.
+Delete the pod to see the self-healing mechanism of kubernetes.
+To follow the whole process, open another terminal and call `kubectl get pods -w`.
 This will stream any changes.
 ```powershell
 kubectl delete pod <NAME_OF_POD>
 ```